richmahn/en_tn/2sa/03/intro.md

 This chapter records the first attempt to end the civil war.

-Some translations set apart quotations, songs and poems.
-The ULB and many other English translations indent the song in 3:33-34.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetic song in 3:33-34.

 #### Special concepts in this chapter ####